haploc/kvmfun/README.md

 kvmfun
 ======

-These are the files from https://haploc.wordpress.com/category/kvm/
+These are the files from https://cr-net.be/posts/playing_with_kvm/ and https://cr-net.be/posts/playing_with_kvm_11/

 Scripts and config for headless virtual machine installations in KVM.